umijs/umi/docs/plugins/api.md

 ### addHTMLScripts

-Add script at the end of HTML.
+Add script at the end of HTML. e.g.:

-e.g.

 ```ts
 api.addHTMLScript(() => {